Kārlis Ulmanis: Economy

 The policy of Ulmanis, even before his accession to power, was openly directed toward eliminating the minority groups from economic life and of giving Latvians of Latvian ethnicity access to all positions in the national economy.
-This was sometimes referred to as "Lettisation".
+This was sometimes referred to as "Lettization".
 According to some estimates, about 90% of the banks and credit establishments in Latvia were state-owned or under Latvian management in 1939, against 20% in 1933.
 Alfrēds Birznieks, the minister of agriculture, in a speech delivered in Ventspils on 26 January 1936, said:

-As a result, the economic and cultural influence of minorities – Germans, Jews, Russians, Poles – declined.
+As a result, the economic and cultural influence of minorities—Germans, Jews, Russians, Poles—declined.